tibbe78/techday-2019/demo6/README.md

 ├── defaults #Default variables
 │   └── main.yml #main.yml is the startfile in each folder
 ├── files #Files you need in your role that you don`t change.
-│   └── index.html #I have added a index.html here for my website
 ├── handlers #Tasks that will only be run once. ex service restart │   └── main.yml #Ansible always start reading main.yml in each folder ├── meta #Metadata about this role